Quantitative Measurement of Cyber Resilience: Modeling and Experimentation: Mathematical Modeling

 \subsection{Linear Differential Equation and General Solution}

-We make the assumption that goal accomplishment is twice continuously differentiable: $\ma\in C^2$, and thus functionality is continuously differentiable: $\functionality \in C^1$.

-Malware degrades the system's functionality while bonware aims to increase functionality over time.
-We define the \impact{} of malware, $\malware{},$ to be a function that, in the absence of bonware, when multiplied by the functionality at the present time, causes the time rate of change in functionality to decrease by that amount:
+{Both malware \impact{} and bonware \impact{} are continuous functions of time: $\malware, \bonware \in C^0.$} {We further assume that malware degrades the system's functionality} while bonware aims to increase functionality over time. {Thus, both $\malware$ and $\bonware$ are nonnegative.} {Later, in Subsections 4.3 and 4.5, we will model $\malware$ and $\bonware$ as piecewise continous functions and allow them to jump at a finite set of points in time.} {Although it is possible that a malware inadvertently increases system's functionality (perhaps due to an error in the malware's design) we expect such cases to be very unusual and do not consider them in this paper.
+The same applies to an errant bonware that happens to decrease the system's functionality.} {We model the effectivenesses of malware and bonware independently, and relate them by adding their effects to give us the overall change in functionality due to these two competing quantities.} We define the \impact{} of malware, $\malware{},$ to be a function that, when multiplied by the functionality at the present time, causes the time rate of change in functionality to decrease by that amount: